mu-ts/rest_endpoints/README.md

 ## Endpoint Routing

 For each function that will be handling a specific 'route' you will need to use the `@endpoint()` decorator.
+It takes 3 arguments, the path:action, condition and priority.

-1. First specify the path and action.
-Each separated by a colon.
-For example `/users/{user-id}:PATCH`.
-Required.
+1. Required.`path:action` For example `/users/{user-id}:PATCH`.
-1. Optionally, you can also specify a condition on when this endpoint should execute.
-This enables you to map multiple functions but have them invoked in different contexts.
-In the case where there are multiple, the first function that returns an HTTPResponse will halt further event execution.
-Priority will determine the order.
+1. Condition on when this endpoint should execute.
+Can be a static value, or a function that accepts the body:HTTPBody and optionally event:HTTPEvent arguments.
 1. Lastly, you can specify a priority.
 This will determine the order that multiple functions for the same endpoint path are executed in.

 ```